skylergrammer/SimulatedAnnealing/README.md

     - `total_runtime > max_runtime`
 - Return the score and hyperparameters of the best solution

 The decision to move to a new solution from an old solution is probabilistic and temperature dependent.
-Specifically, the comparison between the solutions is performed by computing `a = exp((score_new - score_old)/T)`.
+Specifically, the comparison between the solutions is performed by computing the acceptance probability `a = exp((score_new - score_old)/T)`.
 The value of `a` is then compared to a randomly generated number in [0,1].
 If `a` is greater than the randomly generated number, the algorithm moves to the hyperparameters of the neighboring solution.
 This means that while `T` is large, *almost all new solutions are preferred regardless of their score*.
 As `T` decreases, the likelihood of moving to hyperparameters resulting in a poor solution decreases.

 Dependencies
 ===